Mark Latham: "No Exit The ALP"

 In November 2010, Latham contributed an essay in The Monthly titled "No Exit The ALP".
 In it, Latham again criticised the ALP, writing that "for all the heightened rhetoric, for the seemingly endless creation of summits, committees and policy review processes, the lasting impression from the Rudd years is one of emptiness".
 He also remarked that "Without a guiding philosophy of politics, Rudd's prime ministership was an exercise in populism.
 He avoided tough decisions and mastered the art of media manipulation as a way of extending his honeymoon".
 Latham concludes that Labor had "lost its way".
 His suggested solution is that Labor again champions great causes, writing that:

 Having studied the literature and, at one time, been part of these debates, I can identify just three credible ideas that have been advanced for the renewal of the social democratic project.
 Each seeks to move beyond economic issues, beyond the material realm of politics, to stake out new ground.
 The first tries to reclaim social capital, the rebuilding of mutualism and community, as a Labor icon.
 The second positions Labor as an anti-establishment party, breaking down the entrenched centres of power in society.
 The third champions a crusade on climate change, an uncompromising attempt to roll back the materialism of western society in favour of environmental values.

 Latham finishes his essay by writing about the difficulties of each approach.

 Other publications

 Mark Latham also wrote Reviving Labor's agenda: a program for local reform (Pluto Press / Australian Fabian Society, 1990), What did you learn today?: creating an education revolution (Allen & Unwin, 2001), From the Suburbs: Building a Nation from our Neighbourhoods (Pluto Press Australia, 2003), The Political Bubble: Why Australians Don't Trust Politics (Pan Macmillan, 2014), Latham at Large (Melbourne University Press, 2015), and Taking Back Australia: Saving Our Country, Our Culture, Our Civilisation (Wilkinson Publishing, 2018).

-He also, as at 2020, writes a weekly article for the Spectator magazine (Australian edition): "Latham's Law".
+He also wrote a weekly column for the Spectator magazine (Australian edition) entitled "Latham's Law".